Imprints of primordial magnetic fields in gravitational collapse during early structure formation

 The timescale for collapse is the free-fall time,

 which depends on the maximum density $\rho_\mathrm{max}$ of the system.
-Magnetic field amplification by turbulence occurs on the dynamo timescale, $t_\mathrm{SSD}\equiv\gamma^{-1}$, where $\gamma$ is the small-scale dynamo growth rate, which will be discussed later.
+Magnetic field amplification by turbulence occurs on the dynamo timescale, $t_\mathrm{SSD}\equiv\gamma^{-1}$, where $\gamma$ is the small-scale dynamo growth rate, discussed later in this work.

 The relevant length scales are determined by gravitational stability and dissipation.
 The Jeans length,